Flee-Time/ServerPrioritizer/README.md

 A BepInEx plugin for **ATLYSS** that automatically moves your favorite server to the top of the in-game server browser.

 ---

+## ⚠️ Dependency

+This mod **requires [EasySettings](https://thunderstore.io/c/atlyss/p/Nessie/EasySettings/)** to function.
+Make sure you have it installed, or the plugin will not load.

+---

 ## 📦 Features